burkfers/qmk_userspace_features/maccel/readme.md

 #define MACCEL_TAKEOFF 2.0      // lower/higher value = curve takes off more smoothly/abruptly
 #define MACCEL_GROWTH_RATE 0.25 // lower/higher value = curve reaches its upper limit slower/faster
 #define MACCEL_OFFSET 2.2       // lower/higher value = acceleration kicks in earlier/later
-#define MACCEL_LIMIT 0.2        // lower limit of accel curve (multiplication factor effective at lowest speeds)
+#define MACCEL_LIMIT 0.2        // lower limit of accel curve (ninimum acceleration factor)
 ```
 [![](assets/accel_curve.png)](https://www.desmos.com/calculator/g6zxh5rt44)

+////!!new image and actualized desmos tool to be added

 The graph above shows the acceleration curve.
 You can interpret this graph as follows: the horizontal axis is input velocity (ie. how fast you are physically moving your mouse/trackball/trackpad); the vertical axis is the acceleration factor, which is the factor with which the input speed will be multiplied, resulting in your new output speed on screen.
-You can also understand this as a DPI scaling factor: at the start of the curve the factor is 1, and your mouse sensitivity will be equal to your default DPI setting.
-At the end of the curve, the factor approaches a limit which can be set by the LIMIT variable.
-The limit is 6 in this example and will result in a maximum mouse sensitivity of 6 times your default DPI.
+You can also understand this as a DPI scaling factor: the curve maxes out at 1, meaning your mouse sensitivity will never go higher than your default DPI setting; at the start of the curve your sensitivity is scaled down to a minimum that can be set by the LIMIT variable.
+The limit in this example is 0.2, which means at the lowest speeds your mouse sensitivity is scaled down to an equivalent of 0.2 times your default DPI.

 If you click on the image of the curve, you will be linked to Desmos, where you can play around with the variables to understand how each of them affect the shape of the curve.
 But in short: